Yale-BIM/f21-assignments/assignment-1/README.md

     > If your answer to the question IV-3.c was negative, great work!
 You've already earned 5 extra credits for making Shutter accurately follow the target.

-    **a.** Commit your code to your repository and briefly explain your approach to following the target in your report.
+    **a.** Commit your code to your repository and briefly explain in your report your approach to enable the robot to follow the target accurately.

-    **b.** Indicate the average error (and std. dev.) that you obtain after having the robot follow the close target (at 0.3 meters away from the robot) with your new look_at_target.py implementation.
+    **b.** Indicate the maximum distance that you obtain between the projected target and the center of the image after having the robot follow the close target (at 0.3 meters away from the camera) with your new look_at_target.py implementation.

 **Once you get to the end of the assignment, remember to commit your code, push to GitLab, and indicate